 WANDR helps B2B companies, nonprofits, and product organizations diagnose what's actually broken and redesign from the inside out — starting with research, not assumptions.

-What are the most common signs of bad website design?
-The clearest signs are low conversion rates despite adequate traffic, high bounce rates, an outdated visual aesthetic, unclear navigation, and a mobile experience that feels like an afterthought.
-The most damaging bad website design isn't always obvious — it's the kind where the page looks passable but fails to move visitors toward any meaningful action.
+The clearest signs include low conversion rates despite adequate traffic, high bounce rates, an outdated visual aesthetic, unclear navigation, and a mobile experience that feels like an afterthought.
+The most damaging bad website design is not always obvious — it is the kind where the page looks passable but fails to move visitors toward any meaningful action.

-Can bad website design hurt a B2B company that relies on relationships?
-Yes — and this is one of the most persistent myths in B2B.
-The referral or relationship gets someone to your website.
-What they find there determines whether the trust you've built through that relationship holds up or falls apart.
-A bad website doesn't just fail to help.
-It actively damages credibility.
+Yes, and this is one of the most persistent myths in B2B.
+The referral or relationship gets someone to the website, but what they find there determines whether the trust built through that relationship holds up or falls apart.
+A bad website does not just fail to help — it actively damages credibility at a critical moment in the sales process.

-How much does bad website design cost a business?
-It depends on the business, but the cost is measurable.
-For Mercy For Animals, a fragmented and poorly structured donation experience contributed to a 90% drop-off at the primary conversion point.
-A 17% improvement in conversions after the redesign represented a significant and direct financial impact.
-For B2B companies, a single lost deal from a prospect who was turned off by the website can dwarf the cost of fixing it.
+The cost varies but is measurable.
+For Mercy For Animals, a fragmented and poorly structured donation experience contributed to a 90 percent drop-off at the primary conversion point.
+A 17 percent improvement in conversions after the redesign represented a significant and direct financial impact.
+For B2B companies, a single lost deal from a prospect turned off by the website can dwarf the entire cost of fixing it.

-When should a company redesign its website vs. just updating it?
-Update when the core structure and messaging are sound but the visual layer is dated.
-Redesign when the information architecture is broken, the conversion path is unclear, the platform can't scale, or the site no longer reflects what the company actually does.
-If you're not sure which applies, a UX audit is usually the right starting point.
+Update when the core structure and messaging are sound but the visual layer has become dated.
+Redesign when the information architecture is broken, the conversion path is unclear, the platform cannot scale, or the site no longer accurately represents the business.
+When in doubt, a UX audit is the most reliable starting point for determining which approach is right.